Is a Post-Work Future a Good Thing?

 - Thomas Hobbes

-In the previous article I defined the relevant technology frontier for our ideal future world as being a post-work world enabled by ubiquitous, human-level artificial intelligence.
-Our goal for WFW? is to develop a shared vision of an ideal future in a world where nobody has to work.
-Technology has reached a point where one can employ a machine with all the capabilities of a human at a fraction of a cost, leaving humans truly free to do as they choose.
-We showed how in this world redistribution of income is inevitable, and wealth is likely - with no means of generating income through labor, at least 99% of the global population will be left with nothing, ensuring mass redistribution policies through democracy or force.
+Last week I defined the relevant technology frontier for our ideal future world as being a post-work world enabled by ubiquitous, human-level artificial intelligence.
+Our goal for WFW? is to develop a shared vision of an ideal future for a world where nobody has to work.
+Technology has reached a point where one can employ a machine with all the capabilities of a human but at a fraction of a cost, leaving humans truly free to do as they choose.

 Here I will argue that a post-work future is inherently a good thing.
 The inevitable redistribution of resources is ideal alone.
 We can refocus purpose onto activities not considered work but that provide us with just as much, and possibly more, fulfilment that many fear we will lose without work.
 Finally, and primarily, the huge increase in mental bandwidth - our most valuable resource - will allow us to create our ideal future if we so choose.